abdaleverly/infra-challenge/README.md

 make clean HTTP_CIDR=<Insert private cidr here>
 ```

-## Improvements
+## Improvements to Come
 - Make webserver architecture highly available
-- For reusability, make network diagram as module
+- For reusability, refactor infastructure code into a module
-- Secure website with SSL certificate terminated on the Load Balancer
+- Secure website with SSL certificate terminated (preferably terminate on the Load Balancer)
 - Reduce scope of IAM roles further
 - Enable [github advanced security](https://docs.github.com/en/code-security/secret-scanning/configuring-secret-scanning-for-your-repositories) to scan repository for secrets and vulnerabilities
 - Trigger a separate pipeline based on tagging to different environment (like production)
-- Add security stage to the pipeline to run test on code and on web endpoint
+- Add test and security stage to the pipeline to run test on code and on the web endpoint